TRAPS is hereditary and can emerge from early childhood to adulthood1-9

 Serious Infections

 ILARIS has been associated with an increased risk of serious infections.
-Physicians should exercise caution when administering ILARIS to patients with infections, a history of recurring infections or underlying conditions, which may predispose them to infections.
+Exercise caution when administering ILARIS to patients with infections, a history of recurring infections or underlying conditions, which may predispose them to infections.
+Avoid administering ILARIS to patients during an active infection requiring medical intervention.
+Discontinue ILARIS if a patient develops a serious infection.

 Infections, predominantly of the upper respiratory tract, in some instances serious, have been reported with ILARIS.
 Generally, the observed infections responded to standard therapy.
 Isolated cases of unusual or opportunistic infections (eg, aspergillosis, atypical mycobacterial infections, cytomegalovirus, herpes zoster) were reported during ILARIS treatment.
 A causal relationship of ILARIS to these events cannot be excluded.
-In clinical trials, ILARIS has not been administered concomitantly with Tumor Necrosis Factor (TNF) inhibitors.
+In clinical trials, ILARIS has not been administered concomitantly with tumor necrosis factor (TNF) inhibitors.
 An increased incidence of serious infections has been associated with administration of another interleukin-1 (IL-1) blocker in combination with TNF inhibitors.
 Coadministration of ILARIS with TNF inhibitors is not recommended because this may increase the risk of serious infections.

 Drugs that affect the immune system by blocking TNF have been associated with an increased risk of new tuberculosis (TB) and reactivation of latent TB.
 It is possible that use of IL-1 inhibitors, such as ILARIS, increases the risk of reactivation of TB or of opportunistic infections.